 Registered reviewers evaluate applications based on a set of scoring criteria

 This mode might ordinarily be used as the first stage in a reviewing process to eliminate applications that do not meet the base requirements for the category/grant program.
 Qualifying might, therefore, be done by a group of administrators to ensure a preliminary degree of quality and integrity amongst applications that are then pass through to a 'Scoring' panel of reviewers.
 The 'mark' required for each application is a simple pass/fail response.

 Whilst similar to moderation, the qualifying mode provides, for a panel of reviewers, options to evaluate applications.
-The qualifying leaderboard determines the consensus decision of those reviewers, based on settings of the qualifying score set.
-Moderation, on the other hand, is simply for a Program Manager to approve/reject an application without the need for a group of people to vet the decision.
+The qualifying leaderboard determines the consensus decision of those reviewers, based on the settings of the qualifying score set.
+Moderation, on the other hand, is simply for a grants manager to approve/reject an application without the need for a group of people to vet the decision.

 Out of a field of applications, reviewers pick their favourites and number them in order of preference.
 As the number of ranked picks allowed per judge is usually quite low (i.e. top 3 preferences), this reviewing mode really requires a large field of reviewers, or a small number of applications, for viable results.
 Otherwise, the volume of intersecting picks on applications may be too low for conclusive results.